Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 	- Those with a positive D-dimer
 ### CTPA
 - CTPA has >95% sensitivity for segmental or larger PEs and ~75% for subsegmental
+- CTPA is the preferred first line imaging except for patients <40 years with a normal XR chest where V/Q scan is available within hours
+- Contrast-induced risks in patients with renal insufficiency can be mitigated with:
+	- IV pre-hydration and adequate hydration afterwards
+	- Witholding metformin, NSAIDs, ACE-i
-- More useful if the CXR is abnormal (V/Q scan is difficult to interpret)
+- More useful if the CXR is abnormal (V/Q scan is difficult to interpret in these cases and indertiminate result more likely)
 - Arrange sequential V/Q scan ±lower limb Doppler u/s or CT venogram if doubt remains
 ### V/Q Scan
 - V/Q scan preferred over CTPA if: